bramstroker/homeassistant-powercalc/docs/source/sensor-types/group.rst

 Powercalc has some options to automatically include entities in your group matching certain criteria.
 This can be useful to you don't have to manually specify each and every sensor.

-See :doc:`include-entities` for more information.
+See :doc:`group/include-entities` for more information.